ErnieAtLYD/ErnieAtLYD/README.md

 ### Hi, I'm Ernie! 👋

-Full-stack dev, tech instructor, writer of personal and non-personal things and all-around web tinkerer.
+Full-stack dev, tech instructor, writer of personal and non-personal things, and all-around web tinkerer.
 Obsessed with AI, PKMs, clean code, and finding creative ways to solve problems—currently based in the Bay Area.

 <!--
 **ErnieAtLYD/ErnieAtLYD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.